 HOT TOPIC – FOOD & MOOD

 Now, recent Australian research has found that making improvements to the quality of the diet can result in substantial improvements to mental health.
-This has huge implications for the role of dietitians in the treatment, management and prevention of mental illness.
+This has huge implications for the role of health professionals can have in the management and prevention of mental illness.

-If you want to be on top of the latest cutting-edge research in this field, this interview with Professor Felice Jacka is a must.
+If you want to be up to date with the latest cutting-edge research in this field, this interview with Professor Felice Jacka is a must.
 Watch the video interview below.